-The New Forest Agricultural Show Society was founded in 1920 and the first New Forest and Hampshire County Show was held in 1920 as a small one day local event at Marley House in Netley Marsh.
+The New Forest Agricultural Show Society was founded in 1920 and the first New Forest Show was held in 1920 as a small, one-day event at Netley Marsh.

-The Show continues to grow from strength to strength and we are assisted in the running on the Show by around 500 volunteers who give their time freely to support and promote our event, without their invaluable assistance the Show would not be the success that it is today.
+The Show continues to grow each and every year and we are assisted in the running on the Show by around 330 volunteers.
+They give their time freely to support and promote our event, and without their invaluable assistance the Show would not be the success that it is today.